+General services that our plan covers What you must pay

-Inpatient hospital care
+Inpatient hospital care \$0

 The plan covers medically necessary inpatient stays.
 You must get approval from the plan to keep getting inpatient care at an out-of-network hospital after your emergency is under control.

+The plan covers services including:

-- Semi-private room (or a private room if it is medically necessary)
+Semi-private room (or a private room if it is medically necessary)

-- Meals, including special diets
+Meals, including special diets

-- Regular nursing services
+Regular nursing services

-- Costs of special care units, such as intensive care or coronary care units
+Costs of special care units, such as intensive care or coronary care units

-- Drugs and medications
+Drugs and medications

-- Lab tests
+Lab tests

-- X-rays and other radiology services
+X-rays and other radiology services

-- Surgical and medical supplies
+Surgical and medical supplies

-- Appliances, like wheelchairs
+Appliances, like wheelchairs

-- Operating and recovery room services
+Operating and recovery room services

-- Physical, occupational, and speech therapy
+Physical, occupational, and speech therapy

-- Inpatient substance use disorder services
+Inpatient substance use disorder services

-- Blood, including storage and administration
+Blood, including storage and administration

-- The plan covers whole blood, packed red cells, and all other parts of blood.
+The plan covers whole blood, packed red cells, and all other parts of blood.
 The coverage of whole blood and packed red cells begins with the first pint of blood that you need.

-- Physician services
+Physician services

-- Transplants, including corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Transplants, including corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.

-- If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.
+If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.

+This benefit is continued on the next page